 It is a breathing mode that requires the diaphragm to contract.
 As the diaphragm relaxes, air passes passively from the lungs.
 This type of breathing is also known as deep breathing.

-The main muscle involved in abdominal breathing is the diaphragm, a strong, muscular dome-shaped blade that separates the thoracic cavity from the abdomen.
+The primary muscle involved in abdominal breathing is the diaphragm, a strong, muscular dome-shaped blade that separates the thoracic cavity from the abdomen.

-When we inhale, the diaphragm contracts and pushes down, causing the abdominal muscles to relax and rise.
+The diaphragm contracts and pushes down when we inhale, causing the abdominal muscles to relax and rise.

 In this position, the lungs expand, creating a partial vacuum, which allows the air to be aspirated.